 Every year, billions of people make a new year's resolution to improve their health.
-They plan to hit the gym, take better care of themselves and address nagging ailments.
-Massage needs to be part of that plan.
-That means you need massage advertising ideas that do more than tell people who you are.
-You need to market yourself and your business as an essential part of any wellness plan.
+They plan to hit the gym, take better care of themselves and address nagging ailments - all this to say - the time has never been better to lean into trying out some massage therapy advertising ideas to land new clients in 2023!

-As a massage therapist, you’re in the business of improving quality of life.
-The wellness services you offer are vital to the health and happiness of so many people, and a lot of people are going to be looking for ways to lean into wellness as 2023 ramps up!
+As a massage therapist or health & wellness practitioner, you’re in the business of improving the quality of peoples lives.
+The health & wellness services you offer are vital to the health and happiness of so many people, and a lot of people are going to be looking for ways to lean into wellness as 2023 ramps up!

-As you know, massage is beneficial for mind, body and spirit.
+As you know, massage is beneficial for mind, body, and spirit.
 No matter what someone’s health goals are this year, massage can help, but how can you share that with your potential new clients?

 You make it about them.